Discover Homestay in Shoreditch

 Rents and property prices within Shoreditch have jumped up to 46% in the last couple of years, compared to about 20% in the rest of London, so it’s easy to see why becoming a host family is such a welcome way of earning additional income for many.

-What type of people live in Shoreditch?
+What type of People live in Shoreditch?

 As a largely gentrified and ‘cool’ place to be, Shoreditch is heaven for hipsters and as a result, its population is largely a young one.
 Creative people flock here for the studio space and artsy employment opportunities, and its independent venues attract crowds of tourists, paparazzi and the odd celebrity.
 This isn’t a neighbourhood where you’ll find families (estate agents claim they move on to more reasonably priced and quieter areas as children are planned and/or arrive), but instead young professionals, international renters and those looking to make their ‘big break’ in the capital.
+Availability of host families in this area can be limited therefore.

 Reflecting this are residents of note including Damien Hirst, Noel Fielding, Russell Brand, and, once upon a time, William Shakespeare!